 How long does it take to recover from a dental bone graft?

-Generally, the recovery time for a dental bone graft can be anywhere from two weeks to over two months.
 If you’re receiving a graft before undergoing dental implant surgery, then Dr. Conness will have to wait until the bone has successfully fused with your jawbone.
+Generally, the recovery time for a dental bone graft can take anywhere from two weeks to over two months.

-Since this usually takes a few months, Dr. Conness will provide you with a temporary tooth replacement so you don’t have to live toothless any longer.
+Because the healing period takes a few months, Dr. Conness will provide you with a temporary tooth replacement so you won’t have to live toothless any longer.
 This will also help protect the implant site from bacteria in the meantime.

 Can you still have dental implants with gum disease?

-In order to be a viable patient for dental implants. you’ll need to have a healthy mouth — this includes your teeth, gums, and bone.
-If you have gum disease, Dr. Conness will have to perform treatment so you can receive dental implants.
+In order to be a viable patient for dental implants, you’ll need to have a healthy mouth — this includes your teeth, gums, and jawbone.
+If you have gum disease, Dr. Conness will have to perform treatment for this health issue before you can receive implants.

-We offer gum grafting, laser treatment, and crown lengthening surgery to our patients who suffer from severe periodontal disease.
-This will allow you to receive dental implants once your gums are healthy and have fully healed.
+We also offer gum grafting, laser treatment, and crown lengthening surgery to our patients who suffer from severe periodontal disease.
+This allows you to receive dental implants once your gums are healthy and have fully healed.

 Schedule Your Preliminary Procedure

-If you’ve finished up your dental implant consultation with Dr. Conness and he recommends you need one of our supplemental procedures, then you should schedule your appointment today.
 The sooner you begin preparing your mouth for dental implants, the quicker you’ll be able to leave our office with a new smile and even more confidence.
 If Dr. Conness recommends one of our supplemental procedures, don’t hesitate to schedule an appointment.